Moringa-Projects/Microsoft-Movies-Analysis-G4/README.md

 *  When we look at the ratings we see Sport, Documentary and Biography rating quite highly.
 But drama is not doing badly either as it is in the top half.

 *  On further investigating if a good rating translates to good income, we realize highly rated movies infact gross less than poorly rated movies.
-The averagely rated movies gross extremely highly giving us an indication that rating alone is not a good decision making

-   factor.
-We would therefore recommend producing high grossing movies i.e Drama and Comedy as they gross highly.
+The averagely rated movies gross extremely highly giving us an indication that rating alone is not a good decision making factor.
+We would therefore recommend producing high-grossing movies i.e Drama and Comedy as they gross highly.
 A high gross could translate to high profits since these two variables are positevly correlated.

 *  To understand the competition in the market, we see the studio gross trends places BV Studios as the averagely top studio over the years.